Secret Number: 2011–2020: Pre-debut activities

-2020–2021: Introduction, debut with Who Dis?, Got That Boom, Fire Saturday and new members
+2020–2021: Introduction, debut with Who Dis?, Got That Boom, Fire Saturday, and new members

 On April 29, 2020, the members were revealed in a dance cover video published on YouTube along with the group name Secret Number.
 On May 6, 2020, Vine Entertainment announced that Secret Number would release their debut single album Who Dis? on May 19.
 The members were officially introduced individually from May 11 to 14 (in order: Jinny, Léa, Soodam, Dita, and Denise).
 The debut single album consisting of two tracks, lead single "Who Dis?" and "Holiday", was released on May 19.
 The group made their broadcast debut on KBS2's Music Bank on May 22 where they performed their lead single "Who Dis?".
 On May 23, it was announced that the music video "Who Dis?" has more than 5 million views.

 On October 22, 2020, Vine Entertainment announced that Secret Number would release their second single album Got That Boom on November 4.
 The single album, consisting of two tracks, lead single "Got That Boom" and "Privacy", was released on November 4.

-Secret Number's commercial success in their first five months earned them several rookie awards at major Korean year-end music award shows, including the Asia Artist Awards, APAN Music Awards, Asian Pop Music Awards, and Ten Asia Global Top Ten Awards.
+Secret Number's commercial success in their first five months earned them several rookie awards at major Korean year-end music award shows, including the Asia Artist Awards, APAN Music Awards, and Asian Pop Music Awards.
 Additionally, Billboard Korea named them as one of the Rookie K-pop Groups of 2020.

-On September 30, 2021, Vine Entertainment announced through their Instagram account, that Denise would not be participating in the group's upcoming third album promotions due to contract negotiation matters.
+On September 30, 2021, Vine Entertainment announced through their Instagram account that Denise would not be participating in the group's upcoming third album promotions due to contract negotiation matters.

 On October 8, 2021, Vine Entertainment announced that Secret Number would release their third single album Fire Saturday on October 27.
 On October 16, Zuu was introduced as a new member of Secret Number.
 A day later, Minji was introduced as the second new member.

-2022–present: Denise's departure, Doomchita, Japan promotion and Tap
+2022–2023: Denise's departure, Doomchita, and Japanese debut

 On February 5, 2022, Denise announced her departure from the group and Vine Entertainment on her Instagram account.

 On May 12, 2022, Vine Entertainment announced that Secret Number would release their fourth single album Doomchita on June 8.